marcoteix/cleansweep/README.md

 ### Further filtering for a collection of samples

 If you have run `cleansweep filter` on multiple plate swipes targeting the same strain, you can merge the resulting VCFs into a single multi-sample VCF with `cleansweep collection`.
-This step also removes sample-private variants from samples that are outliers in terms of ANI — i.e., samples that are unexpectedly dissimilar from all others, which may indicate insufficient filtering with `cleansweep filter`.
+This step detects samples that are unexpectedly dissimilar from all others in the dataset — likely indicating insufficient filtering by `cleansweep filter` — and either removes their sample-private variants or excludes them from the output entirely.

 ```
 cleansweep collection \